rootcode-creator/commercial-home-rent/README.md

 | Favorites / Wishlists | Future | User personalization |
 | Reviews & Ratings enhancements | Future | Owner / renter feedback workflow |

+### Listing update authorization

+Update (PUT/PATCH) is permitted only if all conditions hold:
+1. Listing exists (404 if not).
+2. User is logged in (redirect/login if not).
+3. Authenticated user `_id` matches listing `owner` (403 otherwise).

+### User review option

+- Authenticated users can post one review per listing (enforce uniqueness in controller/model if desired).
+- Conditions:
+  1. Listing exists.
+  2. User authenticated.
+  3. (Optional) Prevent user from reviewing own listing.
+- Delete review allowed only for its author (and optionally admins).

 <a id="tech-stack"></a>
 ## 🧰 Tech stack